100 Sights in Kyoto, Japan (with Map and Images)

 Show sight on map

-Kyoto City School History Museum is a museum located in Kyoto City, Kyoto Prefecture.
-Until 2010 (Heisei 22), it is operated by the Kyoto City Lifelong Learning Promotion Foundation, and from 2011 (Heisei 23), it is operated by the Kyoto City Board of Education.
-In addition to the permanent exhibition, which is centered on the former program elementary school, special exhibitions are held 4~5 times a year.
-The first director of the museum was Masaaki Ueda (~2005), and the current director is Atsuyuki Uemura.
+The Kyoto City School History Museum is a museum located in Kyoto City, Kyoto Prefecture.
+Until 2010 (Heisei 22), the Kyoto City Lifelong Learning Promotion Foundation was operated, and from 2011 (Heisei 23), the Kyoto City Board of Education was operated.
+In addition to a permanent exhibition centered on the former program elementary school, a special exhibition is held four to five times a year.
+The first director is Masaaki Ueda (~ 2005), and the current director is Junayuki Uemura.

 Wikipedia: 京都市学校歴史博物館 (JA)